Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 44-point total in seven of 12 games this season.
+- Green Bay and its opponents have gone over the current 43.5-point total in seven of 12 games this season.

+- Chicago's games have gone over 43.5 points in four of 13 chances this season.

+- The two teams combine to score 40.4 points per game, 3.1 less than the total in this contest.

 Packers stats and trends

-- Green Bay's games this year have hit the over on four of 12 set point totals (33.3%).
+- Green Bay's games this year have gone over the total in four out of 12 opportunities (33.3%).

-- When Green Bay scores more than 23.9 points, it is 8-1 against the spread and 8-1 overall.
+- Green Bay is 8-1 against the spread and 8-1 overall this season when the team scores more than 23.9 points.

-- Green Bay is 6-1 against the spread and 6-1 overall when the team churns out more than 327.9 yards.
+- When Green Bay churns out more than 327.9 yards, the team is 6-1 against the spread and 6-1 overall.

-- The Packers have 10 giveaways this season, while the Bears have 11 takeaways.
+- The Packers have turned the ball over 10 times this season, one fewer than the Bears have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.